canonical/certification-docs/Self-Test_Guide.rst

       http://certification.canonical.com.
 Other public pre-existing
       certificates, or those issued in the future, will remain public.

 #.
 Click Submit.
-You'll see a new screen in which you can (and in one
+You'll see a new screen in which you can enter more
-   case *must*) enter more information.
+   information.
 In particular, you can click:

    -  Link Bug to link to a bug on https://bugs.launchpad.net.
       This option is available only to Canonical engineers.

-   -  Create Note or Create Note from Template to create a note.
+   -  Create Note or Add Note from Template to create a note.
 Most systems will have at least two notes:

-      -  *A note titled "Tester" with the name of the person who did the testing is required.*
+      -  *A note titled "Requester" with the name of the person who requested the certificate is required.* This note should be created automatically, but you may optionally modify it.

       -  A note titled "Test Notes" is usually present.
 It describes test-specific quirks, such as why a failure should be ignored